rnpbr/opennetworking-docs/docs/en/Laboratórios/Lab Descoberta/index.md

 ---

 ## :octicons-rocket-24: 7.
 Next Steps
-With the lab completed, you can follow some of the steps below as **extra**.
+With the lab finished, you can follow some of the steps below as **extra**.

-- Monitor the routers via SNMP in the Zabbix interface.
+- Monitor the routers via SNMP on the Zabbix interface.
 - Explore Netbox to view and manage the network inventory.
 - Modify the topology as needed (in future custom versions).
 - Consult the OSPF guide to validate dynamic communication between routers.